mrazjava/toonfeed/README.md

 * [XKCD](https://xkcd.com/) ([JSON](https://xkcd.com/json.html))

-On startup each source is pulled according to configuration (see `application.yml`), then pulled data is combined into internal application model and sorted by publication date with most recent records first.
+On startup each source is pulled according to configuration (see `application.yml`), then pulled data is converted into internal application model, combined and sorted by publication date with most recent records first.
 Result is exposed over a simple REST endpoint on a default path @ localhost:8080.

 Once initial fetch is complete on application startup, periodic check for latest update